 Are you looking for a variety of patterns that are absolutely free and no strings attached; then look no further than Cross Stitch Pattern.Net.
 Their patterns are 100% completely free.
 All you have to do is find the pattern you want and hit the download button.
 Their projects run from very simple 2-hour projects to ones that will take longer and are more complex.

 02 of 05

 If you haven't checked out Pinterest yet, what are you waiting for?
 It seems to have taken over the world.
 Pinterest is a great place to check out free and for sale cross stitch patterns.
 There is one problem with patterns on Pinterest and that is people will post and pin patterns that are not free.
 They will scan them from magazines or post the pattern they bought.
-Be aware that some patterns that say free aren't.
-You can usually tell which ones are which.
-You can see a sampling of free patterns on here.
+Be aware that some patterns that say free aren't; you can usually tell which ones are which.

 03 of 05

 Amanda Gregory's blog is full of awesome free patterns.
 They range from simple patterns for the novice to more advanced for the seasoned stitcher.
 She has a series of women in hats that hints of a vintage style.
 Besides her free patterns, she does have an Etsy shop that includes beautiful flower patterns for seat cushions.